 Optimization is one of the most crucial steps when it comes to increasing your AdSense revenue.
 A slight change can increase your AdSense revenue by over 30% and more.
 Well, the best part is that it is not going to take you much time.
-In this post, I’ll discuss a few key metrics and tips that will guide you to increase your AdSense earnings
+In this post, we will discuss a few key metrics and tips that will guide you to increase your AdSense earnings.

 - Increase the CPC of the ads that are being served through Google

 An optimized blog layout is crucial for a good RPM from desktop traffic.
-While it is extremely important to go for a responsive layout, however, according to me the layout should to be minimal and not (screen-spread) out.
-There are a lot of themes which takes up the entire screen space on a desktop.
+While it is extremely important to go for a responsive layout, however, according to me the layout should be minimal and not (screen-spread) out.
+There are a lot of themes that take up the entire screen space on a desktop.
 Like: Newspaper WordPress theme and Jarida WordPress theme.

-While such themes are still OK for blogs which are image rich (cooking, recipe blogs), they shouldn’t be used in tech and other sites which have a higher CPC.
+- While such themes are still OK for blogs that are image-rich (cooking, recipe blogs), they shouldn’t be used in tech and other sites which have a higher CPC.

-If you browse through the post page of this theme, you can see how minimal the layout it.
+If you browse through the ‘post page‘ of this theme, you can see how minimal the layout is.
 Putting ads on such a blog automatically grabs the attention of the user and he/she might click the ads if relevant.

-Whenever you tweak your blogs layout or add new functionalities/plugins/ads etc, make sure to use the device simulation mode on Chrome (Control+Shift+I) and see how well the changes are reflected in mobile devices and tabs.
+Whenever you tweak the layout of your blog or add new functionalities/plugins/ads etc, make sure to use the device simulation mode on Chrome (Control+Shift+I) and see how well the changes are reflected in mobile devices and tabs.
 Ensure the overall user experience is intact and not compromised.

 Measuring viewability helps publishers and advertisers assess the value of an impression.
 For example, consider a placement at the bottom of a webpage.
 If a user needs to scroll down to see the bottom of the page, the user might not see the ad before navigating away from the page.
 Yet for a user with a larger screen, the entire page might appear in a viewable space—which means the ad is visible, too.
 Both scenarios count as impressions, but only viewability tracks whether an ad actually became visible to the user.

 All you need for a click is to ensure that the ad is viewable.
 If the user doesn’t view the ad, it will never get clicked.
-I suggest you to create separate ad units for individual placements and monitor the active view percentage of the ads.
-Active view is a crucial insight that can increase your ad unit’s performance in the long run.
+I suggest you create separate ad units for individual placements and monitor the active view percentage of the ads.
+The active view is a crucial insight that can increase your ad unit’s performance in the long run.

-When you choose a 336×280 ad unit over a 300×250 or 250×250 ad unit, it increases the advertising competition for the particular ad slot, and thus increases the competition.
-This lets the algorithm serve an ad which has a higher CPC value, and a click on the ad will let you earn more.
-AdSense always recommends the use of a 336×300 ad size if you prefer a fixed ad size.
-The case is same with a 300×600 ad unit as well since it accommodate the 160×600 ad size and let the algorithm compete for the best CPC bid.
+When you choose a 336×300 ad unit over a 300×250, 336×280, or 250×250 ad unit, it increases the advertising competition for the particular ad slot, and thus increases the competition.
+This lets the algorithm serve an ad that has a higher CPC value, and a click on the ad will let you earn more.
+We always recommend the use of a 336×300 ad size if you prefer a fixed ad size.
+The case is the same with a 300×600 ad unit as well since it accommodates the 160×600 ad size and lets the algorithm compete for the best CPC bid.

 However, note that under specific layouts a 300×250 ad unit can have a higher CTR and the increase in CTR can outperform the increased CPC (because of the advertising competition).
 If you feel that there might be a chance for such a case, feel free to use AdSense experiments or use a more powerful A/B testing tool like AdPushup.

-Judicial use of native ad units like in-feed and in-article can increase your AdSense revenue, and for a lot of publishers, link units earn them more than banner ads.
+Judicial use of native ad units like in-feed and in-article can increase your AdSense revenue, and for a lot of publishers, native ad units earn them more than banner ads.
 However, this mainly depends on the niche of the blog and other factors.
-I have seen a few publishers who earn as much as $15-$20 RPM only from link units.

 In the AdSense panel, you can conduct experiments to compare the performance of your ad units/ add-block advertisers and monitor the revenue uplift.
 Specifically, in the ad units experiment, you can do the following A/B testing on